fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 });
 {% endhighlight %}

-Now that the timer is running, the connection handler is free to consume the stream of ticks.
+Now the connection handler is free to consume the stream of ticks.

 {% highlight javascript %}
 let ticks = null;